amanverasia/AI-Scraper/README.md

-# Web Scraping and Content Analysis Tool
+# AI-Scraper

 This project is a Python-based web scraping and content analysis tool.
-It uses Selenium for web scraping and OpenAI's language models for content processing and analysis.
+It uses Selenium for web scraping and OpenRouter's language models for content processing and analysis.

 ## Features